 Harley-Davidson Road King Police Cemetery in Peru

-This is actually an old story from 1998, but somehow the photos keep popping up every now and then.
-In Lima, which is located west of Peru, the Harley-Davidson Road King was used as a police machine during this time.
+This is actually an old story from 1998, but somehow the photos keep popping up.
+In Lima, located in western Peru, the Harley-Davidson Road King was used as a police motorcycle during this period.

-The national police of Puente Piedra had problems with maintenance and spare parts, but this was not due to the machines.
+However, the national police force in Puente Piedra encountered problems with maintenance and spare parts, which were not due to the machines themselves.

-In 1997 there were various legal changes in Peru, such as the abolition of the anonymity of judges and the expansion of military justice, which meant that no one was safe in the country either way.
+In 1997, there were various changes to the law in Peru, such as the abolition of judicial anonymity and the extension of military jurisdiction, which meant that no one was safe in the country anymore.

-It took until 2008 for them to sell the dusty Harleys in batches to Harley enthusiasts at auction for an average of $1,300.
+It took until 2008 before they sold the dusty Harleys in batches to Harley enthusiasts for an average of $1,300 at auction.

-The bikes then went on an international trip and, as it goes, they were rebuilt, repainted and then put back on the market for an average of $12,000.
+The bikes then went on an international journey, and as is often the case, they were rebuilt, repainted, and then put back on the market for an average price of $12,000.

-Once again you can see that no matter how finished the iron heap looks, it is always worth putting it back on the road.
+Once again, you can see that even if the pile of iron looks completely worn out, it's always worth getting it back on the road.

 [amazon bestseller=“Harley-Davidson“ items=“5″]